What is Giving Compass?

 This is an issue that reaches across many areas of philanthropy and social enterprises and requires collaborative efforts.
 It should be a priority for donors who are focused on women's rights, immigrant rights, and also those working on social and economic justice issues.

-Traffickers take advantage of their victims vulnerabilities.
-Immigrants who do not speak the local language, do not have support system, and may be afraid of deportation are often exploited.
+Traffickers take advantage of their victims' vulnerabilities.
+Immigrants who do not speak the local language, do not have a support system, and may be afraid of deportation are often exploited.
 Children who do not understand that they have rights that are being violated are similarly at risk.
 Women forced into prostitution are kept in line by the threat of legal retribution for their participation in illegal acts if they seek help from the authorities.

-Through physical threats and psychological manipulation traffickers take and keep people from all over the world and profit off them in what is estimated by the International Labor Organization to be a $150 Billion dollar a year industry.
+Through physical threats and psychological manipulation, traffickers take and keep people from all over the world and profit off them in what is estimated by the International Labor Organization to be a $150 Billion dollar a year industry.
 It is difficult to estimate the number of victims given the vast and diverse locations, methods, and goals of human trafficking; all estimates agree that millions of people around the world are victims of human trafficking at any given time.

 Approximately 80 percent of human trafficking victims are women and girls.
 Many, but all not, of these individuals are victims of sex trafficking.
 Sex trafficking is a problem everywhere, but in tech hubs the problem is compounded.

-Tech savvy individuals are in a prime position to exacerbate the problems of human trafficking.
+Tech-savvy individuals are in a prime position to exacerbate the problems of human trafficking.
 Through the use of websites, often designed by people who use the services, it easy to make an appointment with a prostitute online.
-By creating online communities where people share reviews, vouch for each other, and encourage others to join them, they increase the demand for sex workers – and the incentive to traffic them.
+By creating online communities where people share reviews, vouch for each other, and encourage others to join them, they increase the demand for sex workers - and the incentive to traffic them.